of the Dead (2005, dir. George A. Romero)

 to read, deeply insightful, and even having read it more than a decade ago, I

 still find my memory of it profoundly enlightening."
+It's included in the

 'Lessa, Takver and Alyx': 'Daily Life in Revolutionary Utopia: Feminism,